pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Mid-ocean ridge
     The topographic expression of two tectonic plates pulling apart

+Partial pressure
+    In a mixed gas, the partial pressure is the pressure that a an individual gas in the mixture would have on its own, if it were the only gas filling the volume.
+For an ideal gas, i.e., one where intermolecular forces can be ignored, then the total pressure $p$, is equal to the sum of the partial pressures, and the partial pressure of gas $i$ is given by $p_i = x_i \cdot p$, by the product of the mole fraction of the molecule in the mixed gas with the total pressure.

 Pebble accretion
     A regime of planetary {term}`accretion` in which aerodynamic drag enhances the rate of solid mass gain by a growing planet.
 The need for aerodynamic interaction between the accreting material and the gas of the protoplanetary disk means that this accretion mechanism is only efficient for solids with a radius that moderately couples them to the flow of the gas (i.e., 'pebbles'): larger objects feel insufficient drag, whereas very small material is coupled to the gas and swept past the growing planet.

+Phase
+    A chemically uniform and physically distinct region of matter.
+For example, a rain drop is a distinct phase compared with the air it falls through; an ice cube is a distinct phase from the water it floats on; and in a granite, each type of mineral present, quartz, feldspare etc. are distinct phases.

 Planetesimal
     An object held together under its own self-gravity, of order kilometers to hundreds of kilometers in size.
 Can be **{term}`differentiated`**, or not.